Nguenda/Responsible-Machine-Learning/README.md

 **Area Under the ROC Curve (AUC-ROC):** The performance of the model across various thresholds, providing a measure of the trade-off between true positive rate and false positive rate.

-* Decision thresholds: If decision thresholds are used, what are they, and why were those decision thresholds chosen?
+* **Decision thresholds:** If decision thresholds are used, what are they, and why were those decision thresholds chosen?

-* Variation approaches:  How are the mea- surements and estimations of these metrics calculated?
+* **Variation approaches:**  How are the mea- surements and estimations of these metrics calculated?
 For ex- ample, this may include standard deviation, variance, confidence intervals, or KL divergence.
 Details of how these values are ap- proximated should also be included (e.g., average of 5 runs, 10-fold cross-validation).

-##Kerry
 ### Training Data

 * The source of training data was the Home Mortgage Disclosure Act (HMDA) data.
 * The training and test data data was provided to us already spliced into training and test data for educational instructional purposes.
 * The provided training and test datasets contained 160338 rows and 23 columns together.

-***Define the meaning of all training data columns***
+* Relevant training data columns

-* high priced: Binary target, whether (1) or not (0) the annual percentage rate (APR) charged for a mortgage is 150 basis points (1.5%) or more above a survey-based estimate of similar mortgages.
+  * high_priced: Binary target, whether (1) or not (0) the annual percentage rate (APR) charged for a mortgage is 150 basis points (1.5%) or more above a survey-based estimate of similar mortgages.
   * conforming: Binary numeric input, whether the mortgage conforms to normal standards (1), or whether the loan is different (0), e.g., jumbo, HELOC, reverse mortgage, etc.
-* debt to income ratio std: Numeric input, standardized debt-to-income ratio for mortgage applicants.
+  * debt_to_income_ratio_std: Numeric input, standardized debt-to-income ratio for mortgage applicants.
-* debt to income ratio missing: Binary numeric input, missing marker (1) for debt to income ratio std.
+  * debt_to_income_ratio_missing: Binary numeric input, missing marker (1) for debt to income ratio std.
-* income std: Numeric input, standardized income for mortgage applicants.
+  * income_std: Numeric input, standardized income for mortgage applicants.
-* loan amount std: Numeric input, standardized amount of the mortgage for applicants.
+  * loan_amount_std: Numeric input, standardized amount of the mortgage for applicants.
-* intro rate period std: Numeric input, standardized introductory rate period for mortgage applicants.
+  * intro_rate_period_std: Numeric input, standardized introductory rate period for mortgage applicants.
-* loan to value ratio std: Numeric input, ratio of the mortgage size to the value of the property for mortgage applicants.
+  * loan_to_value_ratio_std: Numeric input, ratio of the mortgage size to the value of the property for mortgage applicants.
-* no intro rate period std: Binary numeric input, whether or not a mortgage does not include an introductory rate period.
+  * no_intro_rate_period_std: Binary numeric input, whether or not a mortgage does not include an introductory rate period.
-* property value std: Numeric input, value of the mortgaged property.
+  * property_value_std: Numeric input, value of the mortgaged property.
   * term 360: Binary numeric input, whether the mortgage is a standard 360 month mortgage (1) or a different type of mortgage (0).
   * Row_id: unique number assigned to that applicant
   * Black / Asian/ White/ Amind/ Hipac/ Hispanic/ Non hispanic/ Male/ Female: demographic identifiers
   * Agegte62: age, greater than 62
   * Agelt62: age, less than than 62

 * State details of the distribution over various factors in the training datasets.